SNagaAbhilash/cloud-engineer-test.web.app/README.md

        sudo cp -r  WebCalculator-1.0-SNAPSHOT.war /home/ec2-user//apache-tomcat-9.0.96/webapps

-3.again restart the server we can get the application.
+3.again restart the server we can get the application in the dashboard.